Chemistry & Biobased Economy

 Flexible use of raw materials and resource efficiency

 New novel materials are critical to reduce our dependency on fossil fuels.
 In doing so, there is a large effort required to develop alternatives, key elements will be the sustainable and economic feasibility of these materials.
 The alternatives must be able to be manufactured safely and cost-effectively on a large scale.
 Think of developing and acquiring new (raw )materials from biomass, new bio-refining technologies, or the (photo)synthesis of molecules from CO2 (carbon capture and utilization).
-Besides national and regional funding, the BBI JU program offers specialized calls regarding this topic within Horizon 2020.
+Besides national and regional funding, the CBE JU program offers specialized calls regarding this topic within Horizon Europe.

 Smart and efficient production processes